 Who should I contact if I’m interested in receiving COVID-19 treatment?

-Right now, there is a high demand and an extremely limited supply of all COVID-19 treatments, including monoclonal antibody infusions (i.e., sotrovimab), and oral therapies (i.e, Paxlovid, molnupiravir), so priority is being given to individuals at the very highest risk of serious illness or death.
+In times of high demand and/or an extremely limited supply of COVID-19 treatments, including monoclonal antibody infusions (i.e., sotrovimab) and anti-viral therapies (i.e, Veklury, Paxlovid, molnupiravir), priority will be given to individuals at the very highest risk of serious illness or death.

 If you need assistance completing the online survey form, you can call our hotline at (608) 720-3319.
 The fastest way to be considered is by submitting the online survey form.
-Please be aware that we are experiencing extremely high call volume with delays likely.
+Please be aware in times of high call volumes there may be delays in reaching someone by phone.